BoraVyvorant/esi-client-ruby/docs/UniverseApi.md

 opts = {
   datasource: "tranquility", # String | The server name you would like data from
+  filter: "filter_example", # String | Only list public structures that have this service online
   if_none_match: "if_none_match_example", # String | ETag from a previous request.
 A 304 will be returned if this matches the current ETag
 }